Student Guide

 Entering Equations

 Equations are entered using the same mathematical operators and syntax used in an Excel or Google spreadsheet.
 You will not be entering the left side of the equation or the equal sign (which already appear outside the input field), only enter an expression.
 Be sure to pay attention to the validation display appearing below the equation input field to ensure the equation is appearing as you intended.
 Use parentheses as needed to group the variables properly.
+Equation variables are case sensitive!

-Important: Multiplication is entered using the * symbol.
+IMPORTANT: Multiplication is entered using the * symbol.
 For example: a x b is entered as a*b.
 For many equations you can also simply enter ab with no * to show multiplication.
 If the equation validation display is not properly interpreting the multiplication you intended, then you should insert a * for clarification.

 Table - Entering Mathematical Operators